VerSysLabTin23/TodolistProject/docs/backend/kafka.md

 ## Scalability
 - **Partitioning**: Events are partitioned by `teamId` to enable parallel processing across teams
 - **Consumer Groups**: Multiple consumers within a group can share the processing load

+\newpage
 - **Horizontal Scaling**: Kafka clusters can be scaled with multiple brokers for high availability and throughput